“How to develop willpower?” Many students interested in personality development often ask this question.

-The answer is – you can develop willpower just like any other skill-learning English, improving time-management skills, polishing your driving skills, etc. There are some techniques, which, if used correctly, can help you develop willpower to its fullest.
+Well, anyone can develop willpower just like any other skill: Learning English, improving time-management skills, polishing driving skills, etc. There are some techniques, which, if used correctly, can help you develop a strong will.

 What are those techniques?
 We’ll come to that.
 But first, let us understand what is ‘willpower?’

 What is Willpower?

 Some people believe humans are chained by ‘fate.’
 They say that man is not ‘free’ to act.
 Such people have no concept of any power that can help a person reach his goals.
 Are they wrong?
 No, they aren’t.
 If you don’t seek willpower, you aren’t going to find it.
 But if you seek it, you will find it – sooner or later.

 Yes, there is a power inbuilt in each of us-a power that can make things happen.
 But it does not act on its own.
 You must direct it through your ‘will.’
 That’s why it’s called willpower.

 The difference between a successful and an unsuccessful individual is not talent, but rather, the willpower or the lack of it.
 Here are some ways that can help you develop willpower.

 The first step to develop willpower is to acknowledge it.
 Most of the times we don’t even acknowledge that we have such a power.
 You can only use a power that you know you have. if you don’t know you have something you can’t use it.

 There’s a simple technique to it: Close your eyes.
 Take 3 deep breaths, and say to yourself, “I acknowledge my willpower.
 I know I have it, and I can exercise it the way I see fit.
 It’s my free will, and I am FREE to use it.”